Badg/hwiopy/README.md

 Can also map pins to /dev/mem using mmap?
 This would be a possible route for improvement.
 Not 100% sure how to deal with pinmuxing -- perhaps mux with the /sys/ mappings -- but theoretically possible within /dev/mem as well.
 [Check this out.](http://chiragnagpal.com/examples.html)

 I compared IO for the simple /sys/ mappings was between numpy and the stock io libraries.
 Stock io was significantly faster, roughly 3x.

-Timing using:
+**You will take a significant performance hit if you try to access functions via the pin dictionary.
+Give them a new name first, then call that:**

+    fastup = test_led.methods['output_high_nocheck']
+    fastdown = test_led.methods['output_low_nocheck']

+Could probably speed things up a bit more by using lambdas with default arguments and stuff.

 Memory mapping